HackerBree/Portfolio1/README.md

 <img src="README-Images/tabs-name.png" width="500">

-When someone opens your portfolio, this name will appear:At the top of the browser tab, In bookmarks and when visitors switch between tabs.
+When someone opens your portfolio, this name will appear: At the top of the browser tab, In bookmarks and when visitors switch between tabs.

 Locate and open this file: